Phone-GWP-group

 A reusable packaging proposal can succeed or fail depending on how successful you are at gaining management buy-in

-• Buyers / procurement teams
+• Buyers and procurement teams.

-• Logistics managers / teams
+• Logistics managers and teams.

-• Manufacturing coordinators
+• Manufacturing coordinators.

-• Environmental / waste management officers
+• Environmental and waste management officers.

-• Marketing / product development staff
+• Marketing and product development staff.

 Setting up reusable packaging system